consiglionazionaledellericerche/jscontact-tools/README.md

 <a name="creation"></a>
 ## Creation

+###Builders

 Object creation is achieved through builders.
-Collections can be loaded by adding items singularly.
+Simplest maps can be loaded by putting items singularly.
-Here in the following a successful creation of an email `Resource` instance is shown.
+Here in the following a successful creation of an EmailAddress instance is shown.

 ```
         EmailAddress email = EmailAddress.builder()